Brand name: Xiidra

 Cautions for Lifitegrast

-Safety and efficacy in pediatric patients below the age of 17 years have not been established.1
+Safety and efficacy not established in pediatric patients <17 years of age.

-No overall differences in safety or effectiveness have been observed between elderly and younger adult patients.1
+No overall differences in safety or efficacy relative to younger adults.

 Common Adverse Effects

 Ocular effects: Instillation site irritation, reduced visual acuity, blurred vision, conjunctival hyperemia, irritation, increased lacrimation, discharge, discomfort, pruritus.

 Rapidly absorbed into ocular tissues following topical application; peak tear concentrations occur at 0.3 hours after twice-daily administration.

 Does not produce clinically important systemic exposure of lifitegrast or systemic inhibition of lymphocyte function.

 Following topical administration of lifitegrast 5% solution to the eye twice daily for 180 and/or 360 days, 19% of patients had lifitegrast trough concentrations above the lower limit of quantitation (0.5 ng/mL).

 Not known whether distributed into milk after topical application to the eye.